September 07, 2018

 So what’s the moral of the story?

 Function for a disaster is key, but so is efficiency.
 Efficiency means you can be up and running in minutes, not hours or days.
 For businesses, it’s important to partner with a managed service provider who offers solutions that help you get back to production quickly.
-These solutions will prioritise efficiency by offering automated testing, remote management, and instant restore options for any scenario - without the need to consider how the protected system was backed up.
+These solutions will prioritize efficiency by offering automated testing, remote management, and instant restore options for any scenario - without the need to consider how the protected system was backed up.

 For managed service providers, it’s crucial to have the options you need in a disaster scenario to recover from any snapshot - instantly - at your fingertips.
 The simplicity and strength of the Datto SIRIS solution at your end user’s site gives you peace of mind, because when you get a call at 3 AM for a disaster, you know it’s handled.